Frequently Asked Questions

 How many teaching assistant positions are available?

-What do you look for in a teaching assistant application?
+What do we look for in a teaching assistant application?

-Is there a minimum GPA required for admission and financial aid?
+Is there a minimum GPA required for admission and TA?

-Teaching assistant applicants need a cumulative GPA of 3.0 or better (or their equivalent in your grading system).
-There is no minimum GPA for admission, but the prerequisite courses for the desired program should have been passed with grades of B or better.
+Teaching assistant applicants need a cumulative GPA of 3.0 or better (or the equivalent in their grading system).
+There is no minimum GPA for admission, but the prerequisite and related courses for the desired program should have been passed with grades of B or better.

 Is the GRE required for admission?